 As stations naturally densify urban activity, the surrounding area and functions will incorporate external services like city bikes, postal services, kiosks and shops, that further increase the benefits of using public transportation rather than cars.

-Read more about mobility projects: Mobility Loop Denmark, NordhaleØen
+Read more about mobility projects: Suburban Highways, NordhaleØen

 Greater Copenhagen, Denmark